AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/connecting-to-the-snowflake-data-warehouse.md

 In order for Marketo Measure to set up a direct share to the data warehouse you must meet the following requirements.

-You have your own Snowflake instance.
+* You have your own Snowflake instance.
-Your Snowflake instance is located in the Azure East US 2 Snowflake region.
+* Your Snowflake instance is located in the Azure East US 2 Snowflake region.
-You provide Marketo Measure with your Snowflake account id.
+* You provide Marketo Measure with your Snowflake account id.

 **Limitations**

 In order for Marketo Measure to set up a direct share, the account requesting access must be located in Azure East US 2.
 We are aware Snowflake offers a data replication solution between regions, however we do not support this from our end as we only host data in the Azure East US 2 region.
 You may leverage this feature by setting up your own instance in Azure East US 2 and [replicating the data across regions](https://docs.snowflake.com/en/user-guide/secure-data-sharing-across-regions-plaforms.html){target="_blank"} to your existing instance.
-However, Snowflake's data replication feature is only available on tables, so in order to use this feature you will need to copy the data from our views to you own tables first.
+However, Snowflake's data replication feature is only available on tables, so in order to use this feature you will need to copy the data from our views to your own tables first.

 **Accessing the Share**

 Once the share has been created for the account id provided, you must complete the [setup steps](https://docs.snowflake.com/en/user-guide/data-share-consumers.html){target="_blank"} within your Snowflake instance in order to access the data.

 >[!NOTE]
 >